Uvacoder/aaa-js30-projects-Aimanski12-2/readme.md

 </div>

 > Things I learned in this project;
-  * How to Bitwise operators as a sequence of 8 bits.
+  * How to use Bitwise operators as a sequence of 8 bits.
   * How to compute 8-bit byte numbers as a beginner programmer.
   * How to use the 8-bit byte number as a control switch to output a seven segment number.
   *